palantir/asana_mailer/README.markdown

-2. Alright, so I want to keep recently completed tasks for those who are going to receive the emails but aren't attending the standup, and I'd also like to only filter out user visible bugs tagged with "user_concern".
+2. Alright, so I want to keep recently completed tasks for those who are going to receive the emails but aren't attending the standup, and I'd also like to filter out all tasks except user visible bug tasks tagged with "user_concern".

     Modify `awesome_webapp.args` to be the following: